-Creating a website is simple however without a plan, you are setting yourself up for failure.
+Creating a website is simple however without your domain name matching your niche, you are setting yourself up for failure.

 Planning which not many new website owners do is necessary.
 In this planning process, you will need to think about what niche you are going to choose and what your domain name will be.